Estimating the Mixing Time of Ergodic Markov Chains: Proofs

-where $N_i^{(k)}, N_{i j}^{(k)}$ are defined in (\ref{equation:def-number-of-visits}, \ref{equation:def-number-of-transitions}).
-Notice that $\estbpi^{(k, \alpha)}$ requires more aggressive smoothing than for the transition matrix in order to ensure stationarity, and has an easily computable form, which is an improvement over \citet{hsu2019}, where the empirical stationary distribution is computed by solving a linear system.
-The overall estimator for $\pssg^{\mathscr{S}}$ is then chosen to be,
+Notice that $\estpi^{(k, r, \alpha)}_i$ requires more aggressive smoothing than for the transition matrix in order to ensure stationarity.
+We now derive the smoothed empirical form of \eqref{eq:LktLk} for a generic skipping rate $k$ and offset $r$:

-We construct fully empirical confidence intervals whose non-asymptotic form is described in the next theorem.